Burnout or Just Tired? Here's How to Tell the Difference

 Burnout doesn't arrive.
 It accumulates.

-Just a slow narrowing of energy, of interest, of capacity, that happens so gradually you adapt to it and start calling it your new normal.
+Just a slow narrowing of energy, of interest and capacity, that happens so gradually you just adapt and start calling it your new normal.

 I'd stopped caring about the business – genuinely stopped caring, which is a dangerous place to be when the business is what funds everything else you do.
 I had decision paralysis over the most basic things.
 I felt pathetic for struggling when I'd handled hard things before.